benjreinhart/xport/README.md

--c, --commonjs                Export a commonjs compatible module -e, --extension EXTENSION     Only bundle files with extension EXTENSION -h, --help                    Display this help message and exit -l, --list                    Do not bundle; list the files that would be bundled -o, --output FILE             Output to FILE instead of stdout -v, --version                 Display the current version number and exit -x, --export NAME             Export the files object as NAME
+-c, --commonjs                Export a commonjs compatible module -e, --extension EXTENSION     Only bundle files with extension EXTENSION -o, --output FILE             Output to FILE instead of stdout -x, --export NAME             Export the files object as NAME --help                        Display this help message and exit --list                        Do not bundle; list the files that would be bundled --version                     Display the current version number and exit
 ```

 ## Examples